letsdebug/certbot-cpanel-dns-auth-hook/README.md

 --preferred-challenges dns-01
 ```

-You can optionally add `--deploy-hook "/etc/letsencrypt/cpanel-dns.py install example.com` to install the issued certificate on the specified CPanel domain.
-If certificates for multiple domains are issued, you may omit specifying the domain for best-effort autodetection.
+You can optionally add `--deploy-hook "/etc/letsencrypt/cpanel-dns.py install` to install the issued certificate on the same CPanel domain as is the certificate's lineage name (in the example above: `example.com`).
+You can also use `... install example.com` to specify its name if your CPanel domain is different.

 If this succeeds, so should automatic renewal.